frontend-fun/react-hooks-typescript-tome/docs/4-state/forms.md

 * When not in edit mode, the text of the component must include `Your Name is a student` or `Your Name is not a student`.
 * As another example, if the user entered their name as `Charles Babbage` and said they were NOT a student, then the text would be `Charles Babbage is not a student`.

+HINT: We said "switch" and we meant it.

+HINT: If you can't figure out why you are failing a test, *read the test code*.
+The tests are the most specific form of description.

+HINT: If an element is rendered not visible, then a test looking for it will fail.
+If a test fails, check to see if the elements you have written are rendered in the Javascript.

 ## ChangeColor

 The `ChangeColor` component offers the user a bunch of radio buttons labeled with different colors; choosing a radio button updates the text and color of a nearby box of text.